IHE/RAD.IRA/input/pagecontent/issues.md

 #### Open Issues

+* Q: Should the application that initiated the report context be the one that terminate the report context?<br><br>Is it valid for one application to initiate the report context and then another application to terminate the same report context?
+In this case, there is some implicit coordination between these two applications (e.g. by configuration) that is outside the scope of this profile.

 * Q: Should Evidence Creator be required to support Initiate Reporting Session [RAD-X1]?<br><br>Often an Evidence Creator is invoked on demand by an Image Display.
 As a result, it is unlikely that an Evidence Creator is the actor that initiates a reporting session.

 * Q: Should simplified JSON representation of DICOM SR be supported as a payload for content sharing?<br><br>DICOM SR with TID 1500 is used in the IHE AIR profile to capture various kind of evidence.
 In DICOM, [Supp219](https://www.dicomstandard.org/News-dir/ftsup/docs/sups/Sup219.pdf) defines a simplified JSON representation of structured report, with the intention that this is a simpler format to generate and hence can be used as an output from AI models.